SuhailAhmadMir/K8s_Hands_On/19.K8s_End_to_End_Implementation_with_EFK_stack/README.md

 eksctl create cluster --name fleetman --nodes-min=3
 ```

-## Step 7: Create an Inline Policy for AmazonElasticBlockStoreFullAccess
+## Step 7: Create an Inline Policy for AmazonElasticBlockStoreFullAccess and attach to IAM Role of Nodes

 ```bash
 {